diego-ruben-cruz/CS152-HomeRepo-Spring-2023/RegexRiot/RegexRiot_Project-Report.md

 When creating regex expressions, developers will often have a hard time with keeping track of exactly what parts of the regex expression accomplish which tasks.
 For example, keeping track of number ranges, such as the years 1899 up to 1991, inclusive, can become complicated as the range will include several or-blocks that will then cause the regex expression to fill the line and possibly go on longer than what fits on the screen, or cause a long word wrapping which can bloat the regex.
 In both cases, if the programmer leaves the code as is, then comes back to it later to modify it for some reason, there is a problem where the developer will likely have to spend time rereading the regex expression to understand it again if the documentation was not put into place at the time.

-One solution to make regex building and management easier includes the magic-regexp library which simplifies regex into separate blocks that can break down the expression into separate groups, which one can define as subgroups.
+One solution to make regex building and management easier includes the `magic-regexp` library which simplifies regex into separate blocks that can break down the expression into separate groups, which one can define as subgroups. `magic-regexp` was made as an alternative to the native JavaScript object `RegExp`.
 Below is an example which demonstrates how a regex for a phone number can be made with magic-regexp.

 ```javascript
 const NEW_PHONE_RE = createRegExp(